anukriti2306/ExpenseTracker/README.md

 A responsive, feature-rich Expense Tracker built with the **MERN Stack** — MongoDB, Express, React, and Node.js.
 Easily track your income and expenses, visualize data with interactive charts, and export your financial reports — all with secure JWT-based authentication.

 🔒 Proprietary & Security Notice This repository is maintained as a Public Showcase Version.
 To prevent unauthorized replication of original architectural logic and ensure data security for users, certain core configurations and middleware have been restricted to the local production environment.
-The crucial files can be granted access to only upon request.
+The crucial files can be granted access only upon request.

 ---